MCxQC/Hello-World/README.md

 ### Instructions:

-* Run "DeviceIDFinder.ahk" to identify your device.
+* Run "DeviceIDFinder.ahk" to identify your devices.
-* Add your devices IDs and devices names at the top of the script.
-(DeviceIDPnP.ahk) The device's name doesn't have to exactly match the name found with "DeviceIDFinder.ahk".
-You can name it whatever you want.
+* Add your device's IDs and device's names at the top of the script (DeviceIDPnP.ahk).
+The device's names doesn't have to exactly match the names found with "DeviceIDFinder.ahk".
+You can name them whatever you want.
-* Add the devices names and the scripts/programs that you want to run/close when the devices are connecting/disconnecting.
+* Add the device's names and the scripts that you want to launch when the devices are connected/disconnected.

 ### Options: